microsoft/vscode-languageserver-protocol-foldingprovider/README.md

 This repository contains the documentation and APIs of the Folding Provider extension to the Language Server Protocol.

-- The [documentation](./protocol.foldingProvider.proposed.md) of the added request, types and capabilities.
+- [Documentation](./protocol.foldingProvider.md) of the added request, types and capabilities.
-- The [TypeScript APIs](./protocol.foldingProvider.proposed.ts) for consumption of clients and servers implemented in Typescript.
+- [TypeScript APIs](./protocol.foldingProvider.ts) for consumption of clients and servers implemented in Typescript.

 This extensions is currently only *proposed* and not yet finalized.
 Please file comments and improvment suggestions [here](https://github.com/Microsoft/vscode-languageserver-protocol-foldingprovider/issues).